Artificial Intelligence for Games

 “Fast, easily implemented, and simple to understand.”

-Simplest technique discussed in book, with the potential to become quite sophisticated.
+Simplest technique discussed in book, with the potential to

 Very modular and easy to create.